Maximal equicontinuous generic factors and weak model sets: Introduction

 Many of the simpler examples are uniquely ergodic, so that one can talk unambigously about their KF, and quite often this KF is just the MEF equipped with its Haar measure.
 But, more recently, dynamically richer examples, like the set of square-free numbers \cite{CS13,Peckner2012}, the set of visible lattice points \cite{BaakeHuck14} and their generalizations \cite{BKKL2015}, have attracted much attention.
 They share the common feature that the orbit closure $\overline{\{g+\Lambda(\LL,W):g\in G\}}$ has a fixed point, so that the MEF must be trivial, whereas there are plenty of invariant measures that have non-trivial KFs.
 Equipped with a very natural invariant measure (called Mirsky measure in some cases) these systems are actually isomorphic to their KFs.
 The approach to the dynamics of weak model sets from \cite{KR2015} encompasses all these examples.
 It suggests that the notion of \emph{maximal equicontinuous generic factor (MEGF)} might be an appropriate unifying concept.
 Equicontinuous generic factors for abstract topological dynamical systems were studied in \cite{HuangYe2012}, see also \cite{Downarowicz1998} for generic eigenfunctions.

-In the first part of this note we review some facts on equicontinuous generic factors and prove the existence of a unique MEGF for \emph{ergodic topological dynamical systems}, i.e. for continuous actions of infinite (abstract) groups on compact metric spaces, which admit an ergodic invariant probability measure with full topological support (Theorem~\ref{theo:max-factor-prelim}).
+In the next section we review some facts on equicontinuous generic factors and prove the existence of a unique MEGF for \emph{ergodic topological dynamical systems}, i.e. for continuous actions of infinite (abstract) groups on compact metric spaces, which admit an ergodic invariant probability measure with full topological support (Theorem~\ref{theo:max-factor-prelim}).
 The proof is inspired by work of McMahon \cite{McMahon1978} and Auslander \cite{Auslander1988}.
 If the acting group of such a system is abelian, we also show that the MEGF is trivial if and only if the system is topologically weakly mixing.

-In the second part we test the potential usefulness of this construction on weak model sets, where there are good reasons to expect that this construction leads to the canonical $G$-action on the group $(G\times H)/\LL$, see e.g. \cite{KR2015,BKKL2015}.
+In Section~\ref{sec:MEF-for-WMS} we test the potential usefulness of this construction on the dynamics on weak model sets, where there are good reasons to expect that this construction leads to the canonical $G$-action on the group $(G\times H)/\LL$, see e.g. \cite{KR2015,BKKL2015}.
 We will see that $\left((G\times H)/ \LL,G\right)$ is indeed both, the MEGF and the KF of the orbit closure of any weak model set that is generic for its Mirsky measure (Theorem~\ref{theo:cut-project-MEGF}).
 It should be noted, however, that in general ergodic topological dynamical systems the MEGF and the KF need not coincide (Example~\ref{example:B-free-KF-MEGF}).

+In Section~\ref{sec:B-free} we restrict to the dynamics of very particular weak model sets, namely to $\cB$-free dynamics, see e.g. \cite{Kulaga-Przymus2014,BKKL2015,KKL2017}.
+If the set $\cB\subseteq\N$ defining such a system is taut and contains an infinite pairwise co-prime subset (this is the case e.g. for the square free numbers), then centralizer of the system is trivial (Theorem~\ref{theo:trivial-centralizer}).